DISN-kolo/godot-3d-runner-controller/README.md

 indicate the possibility to climb].
 There's even zoom [Alt]!
 Also: head-bobbing, speed-based FOV, HAAAAANDS with animation (note: I'm very much ***NOT*** an animator)

+Epic "movement tech" (wonky for now): try crouching while running (please remember to hold the run button).
+Now, try jumping (please let go of the crouch button by that time. run is ok tho)

 The test level is a small obstacle course with moving and rotating platforms.

 ## what's under the hood